afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 ### Part 5: NuS protocol

-7. Go to your mobile device.
+1. Go to your mobile device.
-8. Turn bluetooth and location on.
+2. Turn bluetooth and location on.
-9. Open nRF Connect.
+3. Open nRF Connect.
-10. Unpair the system from your computer.
+4. Unpair the system from your computer.
-11. Before a minute elapses:
+5. Before a minute elapses:
     1. Click "SCAN" (nRF connect)
     2. Locate the system being tested. _Appearance: [964] Gamepad (HID subtype)_
     3. Connect
-12. If more than one minute elapses, you will be unable to locate the system and connect.
+6. If more than one minute elapses, you will be unable to locate the system and connect.
 In such a case, reset the board and repeat the previous step.
-13. Locate the "Nordic UART Service" and click.
+7. Locate the "Nordic UART Service" and click.
-14. Locate the "RX Characteristic" and click on the arrow icon.
+8. Locate the "RX Characteristic" and click on the arrow icon.
-15. Type the following text and send: `testing`.
+9. Type the following text and send: `testing`.
-16. The following line must appear at the serial monitor:
+10. The following line must appear at the serial monitor:

     ```text
     COMMAND: testing
     ```

-# Part 6: HID feature request
+### Part 6: HID report ID 2

-17. Reset.
+1. Reset.
-18. Output must match:
+2. Output must match:

    ```text
    --START--